google/highwayhash/README.md

 classes that use them, require a compiler flag that also enables the compiler to generate code for that CPU.
 This means the intrinsics must be placed in separate translation units that are compiled with the required flags.
-It is important that these source file and their headers not define any inline functions, because that might break the one definition rule and cause crashes.
+It is important that these source files and their headers not define any inline functions, because that might break the one definition rule and cause crashes.

 To minimize dispatch overhead when hashes are computed often (e.g. in a loop),